Lars Pålsson Syll on “orthodox, mainstream, neoclassical economics”:

 Mind you, I don’t agree with everything that Syll says in this essay.
 For example, he argues that good predictive capabilities require models to bear resemblance to their target domains.
 But we know many counter-examples to this claim, from Newton’s model of planetary motion to Friedman’s billiard players.
 Prediction and explanation are two orthogonal dimensions of a model, which may or may not be related in any particular case.

-His essay also overlooks the fact the the so-called “real world” which is the target domain of economic models contains, at least in the case of macro-economics, mostly humanly-constructed artefacts, such as the “variables” known as inflation and unemployment rates.
+His essay also overlooks the fact that the so-called “real world” which is the target domain of economic models contains, at least in the case of macro-economics, mostly humanly-constructed artefacts, such as the “variables” known as inflation and unemployment rates.
 Having sat in working parties defining and redefining such artefacts, I am always surprised that any economist could possibly imagine they are modeling an independent reality.

 Lars Pålsson Syll : What is (wrong with) economic theory?
 Real-world Economics Review, 55: 23-57.